arminasr/arminasr.github.io/_drafts/ML-fundamentasl-series-draft.md

 ![My Cat](/assets/images/posts/myCatPic.jpg)

-After passing the picture of my cat to the model, I learned that my cat is "tabby cat", because it has 'M' shaped marking on its forehead.
+After passing the picture of my cat to the model, I learned that my cat is a "tabby cat", because it has 'M' shaped marking on its forehead.

 ```
 48.4% probability: tabby, tabby cat